starwit/msu-image-creator/README.md

 ## How to use repo

 Bash script [create_autoinstall_image.sh](create_autoinstall_image.sh) is downloading Ubuntu server 24 and do all necessary steps, to create a new autoinstall ISO image.
-Main configuration of your image is done via file [user-data](user-data) and [env.sh](env.sh) will hold config for machine like username and password.
+Main configuration of your image is done via file [user-data](user-data) and [env.sh](env.sh).
+In env.sh you can define name of main user to be created and hostname of machine.
+Note that password is generated upon image creation.

 After creation script ran, an ISO file is sitting in folder _autoinstall_image_.
 This you can then put on an USB stick and autoinstall with that any computer.